 So now that you know what you'll make as a SEAL, do you have what it takes to earn your Trident?

 CUNY Students Confront War Criminal David Petraeus ...
-David Icke - The Reptilians ...
+Scientific Proof David Icke Was Right ...